re-building an old PC for photo editing

 the GPU

 But there was still one problem.
 The video card was an absurdly cheap and nasty unit from the time when the PC was built - an Nvidia P361 GTS 240.
-It didn't have the brawn to support my 4k monitor, and it didn't have any compatible ports.
-This was fine when I bought the PC as Mari wasn't working and I could attach the old monitor to it.
-But with Mari now working with the monitor from our dining table, I was left without a way of doing things like editing my photos.
+It's not exactly a "GPU", it has 1GB or RAM and has only marginal support for Direct X 11.
+Importantly for me, it also didn't have the brawn to support my 4k monitor, and it didn't have any compatible ports.
+This was fine when I bought the PC, as I had a spare monitor that was compatible.
+But when my wife started working, she needed the old monitor, so I had to replace the old card.

 Nvidia P361 GTS 240

 Enter the Zotac* GT 1030 GPU for about ¥12,500.
+That will doubtless sound like a lot of money to anyone from North America, but again: this was happening during the pandemic†.
+It's a very low-end card, and the price was crazy but it was at least available.
 What's interesting about this particular model is that it's compatible with the low-Wattage motherboards used in the old Dell and HP corporate PC's of yore.
 While abruptly increasing the expense of the PC by 60%, this allowed me to resume normal use of the antique PC with a modern monitor.
-It also eliminated the last noisy fan from the system, so it now runs quiet.
+It also eliminated the last noisy fan from the system, so the whole thing now runs quiet.

 Zotac GT 1030

-I'd like to point out three things about this card's physical design.
-First, note that when this card is inserted into the case, the heat sinks are well back from the edge of the case.
+Note that when this card is inserted into the case, the heat sinks are well back from the edge of the case.
 This allows for access to the miniature (x4) PCIe slot immediately next to the the x16 occupied by the Zotac.
 This is very clever.
 Secondly; this design has a fan for active cooling.
-The fanless systems for passive cooling won't work as well in a cramped old systems case - in my opinion.
-And third, let's appreciate the end of the function over form days that ended at some point over the twenty-teens.
-Compare the overall design of the two video cards above; the difference is unreal - we don't even call them 'video cards' anymore.
+The fanless systems for passive cooling won't work as well in a cramped old systems case.

 conclusion